The Water Cycle - USGS Water Science School

 Explore the Water Cycle

 Groundwater begins as precipitation

 Anywhere in the world, a portion of the water that falls as rain and snow infiltrates into the subsurface soil and rock.
 How much infiltrates depends greatly on a number of factors.
 Infiltration of precipitation falling on the ice cap of Greenland might be very small, whereas, as this picture of a stream disappearing into a cave in southern Georgia, USA shows, a stream can act as a direct funnel right into groundwater!

 Some water that infiltrates will remain in the shallow soil layer, where it will gradually move vertically and horizontally through the soil and subsurface material.
-Eventually, it might enter a stream by seepage into the stream bank.
 Some of the water may infiltrate deeper, recharging groundwater aquifers.
 If the aquifers are porous enough to allow water to move freely through it, people can drill wells into the aquifer and use the water for their purposes.
 Water may travel long distances or remain in groundwater storage for long periods before returning to the surface or seeping into other water bodies, such as streams and the oceans.

 Factors affecting infiltration